halcy/Mastodon.py/docs/index.rst

 ---------
 These functions allow access to the streaming API.

-If `async` is False, these  methods block forever (or until an exception is raised).
+If `async` is False, these  methods block forever (or until an error is encountered).

 If `async` is True, the listener will listen on another thread and these methods will return a handle corresponding to the open connection.
 If, in addition, `async_reconnect` is True,